On this page

 Apply for the Disability Tax Credit

 Federal.
-Opens the RDSP and Child Disability Benefit.
+DTC approval is required for RDSP access and Child Disability Benefit eligibility.
 Retroactive 10 years.

 See how to apply for the DTC →